vishwacsena/composer-managed-lab/01-create_bot.md

 2. The second screen asks for a `Name` and `Description` of your bot.
 Let's call it:

-      weatherBot
+      `WeatherBot`

    and give it a description:

-      a friendly bot who can talk about the weather.
+      `A friendly bot that can get you weather information.`

    > Make sure not to put any spaces or special characters in the bot's name.